Card Security CodeA Crucial Anti-Fraud Measure for Merchants & Cardholders

 How Do Card Security Codes Work?

-CSCs are verified using encryption technology during checkout.
+This process relies on secure, encrypted communication channels to ensure that the information remains confidential during transmission.
 Although they get transmitted along with other transaction data, the merchant does not keep a copy of the CSC on file.
 So, even in a data breach, criminals would not get a copy of this number.

 Should You Ever Share Your Card Security Code?